 The face of a watch, also known as the dial, is arguably the most important aesthetic components of a watch.
 It’s like a pair of shoes—the right one makes the outfit while the wrong one destroys the overall look.
 Rolex has been known to stick to the same fundamentals when it comes to case and bracelet designs, but the brand does let its hair down when approaching dial styles.
 It is in the dials where we see the most variety among Rolex watches.
 Aside from personal taste, when collecting vintage Rolex watches, dials become even more important.
 Even when dealing with the same model reference, two different dial options can set the watches apart by thousands of dollars.
-More than just a pretty face, there’s much to learn when it comes to Rolex dials.
+More than just a pretty face, there’s much to learn when it comes to Rolex watch dials.
 So we’ve put together a comprehensive guide to Rolex dials to make choosing the right one a little easier.
 Learn all about Rolex watch faces below.

 How Rolex Dials Are Made